dchen327/wordscapes/README.md

 issue: on desktop
 only use ID's for arrows, refs for dnd? the div for active cursor position is added under all the other divs -> offset

+store letter in LetterNode, add to lettersArray in WordCircle when hover